vickiebonnie/EXPLORING-KEY-FACTORS-BEHIND-LIFE-INSURANCE-POLICY-LAPSES-AND-WHAT-INSURERS-CAN-DO-TO-PREVENT-IT/README.md

 #### This analysis focused on three main questions:

-How do lapse rates vary across different age groups?
+- How do lapse rates vary across different age groups?

 - Does payment frequency influence lapse rates?

--  Do shorter policy terms lapse more often than longer ones
+- Do shorter policy terms lapse more often than longer ones?

 ### Business Objectives